-Students are required to enroll in each of the following courses Intensive Reading (based on FSA ELA Level 1 or Level 2, and other district measures) Certain students may be serviced through specific content area classes with appropriately certified/designated/endorsed teachers.
-Refer to the K-12 Comprehensive Reading Plan for specific details.
-As long as needed Note : Assignment of students with a disability and ELLs who participate in statewide assessments will be determined by the appropriate personnel.
-Language Arts Science 1 year Mathematics 1 year World History 1 year Physical Education(includes dance classes) 1 semester Electives (various courses/subject areas) As offered
+Students are required to enroll in each of the following courses Intensive Reading (based on FY17 FSA ELA Level 1 or Level 2, and other district measures) Certain students may be serviced through specific content area classes with appropriately Aclongos certified/designated/endorsed teachers.
+Refer to the K-12 Comprehensive Reading Plan As long as needed for specific details. needed Note: Assignment of students with a disability and ELLs who participate in statewide assessments will be determined by the appropriate personnel.
+Language Arts 1 year

+Science 1 year

+Mathematics 1 year

+World History 1 year

+Physical Education(includes dance classes) 1 semester

+Electives (various courses/subject areas) As offered

-Florida Statute § 1008.25 mandates that intensive academic assistance be provided for any student who demonstrates substantially deficient skills in reading, writing, and mathematics.
+^{}Florida Statute § 1008.25 mandates that intensive academic assistance be provided for any student who demonstrates substantially deficient skills in reading, writing, and mathematics.